openaps/docs/docs/index.rst

 Welcome to OpenAPS's documentation!
 ==============================================

-This documentation support a self-driven Do-It-Yourself (DIY) implementation of an artificial pancreas based on the OpenAPS reference design.
+This documentation supports a self-driven Do-It-Yourself (DIY) implementation of an artificial pancreas based on the OpenAPS reference design.
 By proceeding to use these tools or any piece within, you agree to `the copyright <https://github.com/openaps/docs/blob/master/license.txt>`_ for more information; and `the full README here <https://github.com/openaps/docs/blob/master/README.md>`_ and release any contributors from liability, and assume full responsibility for all of your actions and outcomes related to usage of these tools or ideas.

 ..
 WARNING::
 Note: *We do not recommend using a PDF version of this guide.
 The docs are updated continuously, and with a PDF, you will not get the freshest real-time edits.
 Be aware if you download a PDF that when you have internet connectivity, we recommend instead having the docs pulled up in an Internet browser so you can refresh.
 This is especially true if you are working on a setup over the course of multiple days.*